As the weather becomes warmer it is a timely reminder to begin preparing for the Fire Danger Season.

-Although we do not have the worries that our fellow rural communities deal with, property owners in the Charles Sturt area still have a responsibility to ensure that their property is cleared of all flammable materials to assist with the reduction and potential for fire outbreak on their properties and to their neighbours.
+Although we do not have the worries that our fellow rural communities deal with, property owners still have a responsibility to ensure that their property is cleared of all flammable materials to assist with the reduction and potential for fire outbreak on their properties and to their neighbours.

 It is important for property owners to be aware of their responsibilities under the Fire and Emergency Services Act 2005.

-For further information relating to the Fire Danger Season, please also visit the CFS website.
+For further information relating to the Fire Danger Season, please visit www.cfs.gov.au.